MateuszOskedraFHNWAccount/Internet-Technology/README.md

 Prototype was designed using the business functionality and the design definitions.
 From it, the frontend was created, and the functionality was adjusted.

 Later, the color scheme and other elements were changed, due to different design opinions of the group participants.

+The backend functionality of the prototype was never created, leading to additional issues later on in the project.

 ![image](https://github.com/MateuszOskedraFHNWAccount/Internet-Technology/assets/164078789/0cc300e5-f9f9-4696-97e3-63bb06ce1a0c)